Zombie Brigade

-Zombie Brigade is a 1988 Australian film directed by Carmelo Musca and Barrie Pattison and starring John Moore and Gerry Farron.
-It was shot in Toodyay, Western Australia.
+Zombie Brigade is an Australian zombie film.
+It was written, directed and produced by Carmelo Musca and Barrie Pattison.
+It screened at Cannes Film Festival in May 1988 but did not get a cinema release.
+It got a video release in Australia in August 1990.

 Premise

 In a small country town, Mayor Ransom buys up land to develop a theme park.
 Council officials blast a Vietnam War memorial, unleashing monsters.

 Production

 The script was written originally by Barrie Pattison who brought it to Carmelo Musca, who liked the idea of doing a genre piece with some social commentary.
 The state funding body Screen West refused to invest in the film.
+It was shot in Toodyay, Western Australia.